AJMansfield/Intelligence-Core-Public/ag5.md

 He nearly tossed it aside but something about the formatting on the cover page caught his eye and he read the title.

 "Application of the Boutwell Effect to Isotope Separation" He read aloud.
-This wasn't some burocratic brief, this was an actual scientific paper.
+This wasn't some bureaucratic brief, this was an actual scientific paper.
 "Go on."
 He quickly skimmed the abstract before turning to the end to check its citations.

 The man two seats to his left spoke up.
-"We recieved a preprint copy of &mdash;"
+"We received a preprint copy of &mdash;"

 "Bullshit, no lies please."